Leody Taveras Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.92 team ERA that ranks eighth across all MLB pitching staffs.
+- The Giants have the seventh-ranked team ERA across all MLB pitching staffs (3.90).

-- Giants pitchers combine to surrender the third-fewest home runs in baseball (119 total, one per game).
+- The Giants allow the third-fewest home runs in baseball (121 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.